 About this course:

-This course discusses venous thromboembolism (VTE), including the condition’s definition and incidence in the US.
+This course explores venous thromboembolism (VTE), including the condition's definition and incidence in the United States.
 In addition, this course reviews the pathophysiology, various risk factors, and clinical manifestations of VTEs.
 Finally, this course reviews the process of diagnosis, various prevention and treatment modalities, and complications associated with VTE treatment.

 Course preview

-This course discusses venous thromboembolism (VTE), including the condition’s definition and incidence in the US.
+This course explores venous thromboembolism (VTE), including the condition's definition and incidence in the United States.
 In addition, this course reviews the pathophysiology, various risk factors, and clinical manifestations of VTEs.
 Finally, this course reviews the process of diagnosis, various prevention and treatment modalities, and complications associated with VTE treatment.

 After this activity, learners will be prepared to: